gunters63/restify-swagger-validation-middleware/README.md

 - path: contains all route path parameters, type-coerced and with defaults
 - body: contains all body parameters, type-coerced and with defaults
 - params: contains all query, path and body parameters merged together
+- the middleware will NOT change existing values in req.query, req.params and req.body.

 *Example:*

     const restify = require('restify');
     const SwaggerParser = require('swagger-parser');
+    const restifySwaggerValidationMiddleware = require('restify-swagger-validation-middleware');

     // In a real world project you would read your api from the file system let api = {